Plymouth Shopping Guide

 The West End of Plymouth contains a variety of independent shops such as gift shops, toy shops, electronics and computer accessory shops.
 In recent years, this area of Plymouth has had a facelift which added new paving, trees and street furniture.
 Frankfurt Gate is a tree-lined square which contains many independent shops, not found in the centre around the sundial, or in Drake Circus.
 It is worth a browse here if you’re looking for slightly more unusual products.
 Shops include a toy shop, a hair accessories shop, a herb shop, beauty salons, a model shop, a photography shop, restaurants, gift shops, an internet café, and a hardware shop.

-Plymouth Pannier Market is located opposite Frankfurt Gate is like an Aladdin’s cave for Plymouth shoppers with a huge range of goods on offer from its undercover stalls.
+Plymouth Pannier Market, located opposite Frankfurt Gate, is like an Aladdin’s cave for Plymouth shoppers with a huge range of goods on offer from its undercover stalls.
 Ranging from cotton reels to pets, fresh fruit and vegetables to jewellery, an enormous array of products can be purchased here in a building that has been cited as a fine example of mid-century British architecture.

 Plymouth Barbican Shops – a Unique Experience